 I know they're very grateful for anyone who'll come and do volunteer work, but it is a very poor country.
 Many children are malnourished with most families unable to provide enough food for 2 months of every year.
 How far into the ex-pat community that problem extends is what I'll find out for you.

 Malaria and Dengue Fever is also a problem in east Timor, and of course the sanitation infrastructure is crude so all the associated disease is a problem from time to time.
-Anyway.... get back to you in a day or two. over 9 years ago
+Anyway.... get back to you in a day or two. almost 10 years ago

 Olivia, my friend was pretty quick to get back to me, so: